 Estimation of the net liability to pay pensions depends on several complex judgements and is subject to market conditions at the reporting date meaning that results can be very volatile from year to year.
 A firm of consulting actuaries (Barnet Waddingham) provides the Council with expert advice about the assumptions to be applied.
-The actuary has advised that the net pension liability decreased by £62.4m from a deficit of £13.6m to an asset of £48.8m, with the following items having the most significant impact:
+Following a CIPFA consultation over the summer 2023, clarification has been provided over the treatment of pension asset which has been applied to 2022/23.
+As a result, the ability to recover an IAS 19 surplus are limited by the assumptions that the actuaries have made in setting the contribution rate for the authority.
+This has resulted in a £55m Asset Ceiling adjustment in 2022/23 only contributing to the movement on the balance sheet of £7.1m from a deficit of 13.6m at 31 March 2022 to a deficit of £6.5m at 31 March 2023.